ivaylokenov/MyTested.WebApi/documentation/README.md

 ### Using custom HttpConfiguration

 You have the option to configure global HttpConfiguration to be used across all test cases.
-These call are not necessary but can be helpful for route tests for example where all registered routes are the same throughout the whole application:
+These calls are not necessary but can be helpful for route tests for example where all registered routes are the same throughout the whole application:

 ```c#
 // register configuration by providing instance of HttpConfiguration